elastic/integrations/packages/mongodb_atlas/docs/README.md

 Logs help you keep a record of events that happen on your machine.
 The `Log` data stream collected by MongoDB Atlas integration is `mongod_audit`.

 Data streams:
 - `mongod_audit`: The auditing facility allows administrators and users to track system activity for deployments with multiple users and applications.
+Mongod is the primary daemon method for the MongoDB system.
+It helps in handling the data requests, managing the data access, performing background management operations, and other core database operations.
+Mongod Audit logs capture events related to database operations such as insertions, updates, deletions, user authentication, etc., occurring within the mongod instances.

 Note:
 - Users can monitor and see the log inside the ingested documents for MongoDB Atlas in the `logs-*` index pattern from `Discover`.